scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/3-suite-b-dns-ip-search-api.md

         }
     ]

-## But filtering on address is not possble with all records api endpoint
+## But filtering on address is not possible with all records api endpoint

 ```bash